RPknjd/Applied-DL/README.md

       - Implementation of NN training/testing task without Pruning.
       - Implementation of NN training/testing task with Pruning

-3. Given that I am a beginner in deep learning, gaining a better understanding of its structure and concepts through this work.is my personal goal
+3. Given that I am a beginner in deep learning, gaining a better understanding of its structure and concepts through this work, is my personal goal.

 ### Dataset
 1.[CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html)